WebReflection/jsgtk/README.md

   * on **Debian** and **Ubuntu**: `apt-get install gjs` and optionally `libwebkit2gtk-3.0` or higher for the `browser.js` example
   * on **Fedora**: pretty much everything is already installed
   * on **OSX Homebrew**: `brew install gtk+3 gjs` and optionally `webkitgtk` for the `browser.js` example (although right now there is some problem)
-  * on **OSX MacPorts**: `port install gjs adwaita-icon-theme xorg-server xorg-xinit` and optionally `webkit2-gtk` for the `browser.js` example.
+  * on **OSX MacPorts**: `port install gjs adwaita-icon-theme xorg-server xinit` and optionally `webkit2-gtk` for the `browser.js` example.
 Please note `xorg-server` requires to log out and back in again before it can work.

 Please remember using the installer should already bring in essential dependencies so most likely there's nothing else to do.